,

 Directions

 Drive over to the dirt parking lot for the Wall Street Mill in Joshua Tree National Park.
 It is just beyond the Barker Dam parking lot.
 You can also start from the Barker Dam lot.
-A trail along a sandy wash connects the two.
+A trail along a sandy wash connects the two and you could easily combine this hike with Barker Dam or Garrett's Arch.

 The trail follows the old road to the mill northeast, just past the restroom in the dirt parking lot.
 Head northeast towards the windmill.
 Off to the left are the pink cinder block ruins of the Ohlsone house, an early desert homestead, of which not much remains.
 A 1920s Dodge truck is nearby.